codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the leading cause of dry skin?
-Towels
+What's the worst thing about ancient history class?
+The teachers tend to Babylon.

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
- 1. Taiwan
+ 1. Enigma Machine
- 2. China (People&#039;s Republic of)
+ 2. Skipjack
- 3. United States
+ 3. Nautilus
- 4. Germany
+ 4. Clipper Chip

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Clipper Chip
 </details>